DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 # Port forwarding

-ports 21115 - 21119 needs to be open for tcp<br>
+the ports 21115 - 21119 needs to be open for tcp<br>
-the port 21116 also udp
+the port 21116 is tcp and udp

 ---

 ![interface-pic](https://i.imgur.com/CK6pRyq.png)

-# The Usage
+# The usage on clients

 * download and install the client apps from [the official site](https://rustdesk.com/)